 See also CPB 0238 - Chronic Vertigo.Background

 Impairment of the vestibular-ocular reflex (VOR) may result in chronic dizziness and imbalance.
 The vestibular autorotation test (VAT) is a high-frequency, active head rotation (AHR) test to subjectively evaluate the VOR and its function.
 Patients wear a light-weight head-strap with a velocity sensor on the back.
-They follow instructions to shake their head, first side-to-side, and then up-and-down.
-Conventional electro-olfactogram electrodes placed around the eyes measure patients' eye movements.
+Conventional electro-olfactogram electrodes placed around the eyes measure patients' eye movements, and other electrodes monitor head movements.
+While following a moving target with the eyes, the individual moves the head back and forth or up and down in time with gradually accelerating computer generated tones.

 Although some published studies have suggested that the VAT may be useful in evaluating patients with vestibular disorders/diseases, there are few studies that examined the sensitivity and specificity of the VAT in evaluating patients with suspected vestibular abnormalities.
 Furthermore, there is a lack of data supporting the value of the VAT in the management of patients with vestibular disorders/diseases.